 - 7. Power of light from the sky:

 - Move the slider or type in a percentage value in the field.
 Clicking on the red diode resets the power to its initial

 value.

 - 8. Color Filter:

 - Click on the color box to modify the color of the light coming from the sky.

-NB: Tints the scene elements but not the sky.
+NB: Tints the sky and the elements in the scene.

 Clouds: